What is Thornwell?

 Are tours available on the Thornwell campus?

-Thornwell Home for Children opened its doors in 1875 as a haven for orphaned children.
-This 501(c)3 non-profit ministry of the Presbyterian Church (USA) is one of the oldest children’s homes in our nation and is located in Clinton, SC.
+Thornwell opened its doors in 1875 as a haven for orphaned children.
+This 501(c)3 non-profit ministry operates one of the oldest children’s homes in our nation located in Clinton, SC.
+Thornwell also offers community-based services across Florida, Georgia and South Carolina to families in their own homes.

-Once an orphanage, today Thornwell serves abused, abandoned and neglected children – boys and girls in a range of ages from toddler to young adult.
+Once an orphanage, today Thornwell serves both children and families.
+In our residential program, Thornwell cares for boys and girls in a range of ages from toddler to young adult.
 The majority of Thornwell’s children are private placements; however, some children come to Thornwell through the Department of Social Services.
 Thornwell’s program is not for offenders or youth with addictions.

 With a goal of preserving families, Thornwell also offers services to parents and caregivers.
-Through community outreach and preintervention efforts, families can get help before the need for placement at Thornwell arises.
+Through community outreach and pre-intervention efforts, families can get help before the need for placement at Thornwell arises.
+Thornwell’s Building Families Program offers in-home services to help strengthen families and reach their unique goals.

-Thornwell is unique among children’s homes in that its ministry not only offers a safe, loving home for each child, but it also offers support programs that include physical and mental health care, a state-of-the-art Learning Center for academic support, a faith development and Christian nurture program, and a fully operational farm and agricultural program.
+Thornwell is unique among children’s homes in that its ministry not only offers a safe, loving home for each child, but it also offers support programs that include physical and mental health care, a state-of-the-art Learning Center for academic support, a faith development and Christian nurture program, and a fully operational farm and poultry project.
+We also reach families in their own communities through the Building Families Program before out-of-home placement may be necessary.

 At Thornwell, we do much more than “house” children and meet their physical needs.
 We feel that as a Christian organization, we are called to do much more for God’s children.